Philadelphia Union: Sponsorship

 On January 11, 2011, the Philadelphia Union announced a four-year agreement with Bimbo Bakeries USA to be its official jersey sponsor.
 The company's U.S. headquarters is located in the Philadelphia suburb of Horsham, thus providing local and global exposure to the team.
 It was also announced that Bimbo will be the official bread and baked goods partner of both the Union and Major League Soccer, as well as an overall league sponsor.
 The sponsorship deal is valued at about $12 million.

 Bimbo and the Union agreed in 2014 to renew their sponsorship arrangement for five years at an annual value of $2.3 million.

+In January 2023, Bimbo Bakeries USA, and the Union agreed on a new multi year partnership, extending their sponsorship once more.
+The renewed partnership includes the company's subsidiary brand, Thomas' as the additional sponsor for the club's secondary and alternative jerseys.

 On November 26, 2014, the Union announced the Milton, Delaware-based Dogfish Head Brewery as their official beer sponsor.
 The deal included the establishment of a beer garden at Subaru Park.